cisco/WXM-Invitations/README.md

 ## Introducing Experience Management invitations solution

-In an economy where customer experience trumps price and product, the Cisco Webex Experience Management (referred to as Experience Management here on in the document) platform helps organizations exceed customer expectations and deliver business outcomes through its three pillars of customer experience:
+In an economy where customer experience trumps price and product, the Cisco Webex Experience Management (referred to as Experience Management here after) platform helps organizations exceed customer expectations and deliver business outcomes through its three pillars of customer experience:

  - Measuring the customer journey: Understanding the customer experience through a continuous collection of moments across their journey.